 GHK-Cu has been studied for wound healing, skin regeneration, hair growth, and anti-inflammatory applications.
 The peptide upregulates genes associated with tissue repair and collagen synthesis.

-Is topical GHK-Cu effective for anti-aging?
+Is subjectal GHK-Cu effective for anti-aging?

 Topical GHK-Cu at 0.1-2% concentrations has reasonable evidence for skin firmness, fine-line reduction, and post-procedure recovery.
 Cosmetic-grade products do not require a prescription.